RocketMap/RocketMap/docs/extras/faq.md

 ## Is there anything I can do to lower captchas on either api version?

-Yes, you can level your workers to level two (spin a single pokéstop manually), this reduces captchas a lot. you may also consider scanning a smaller area, using less workers or encountering less pokemon for IV.
+Yes, you can level your workers to level two (spin a single pokéstop manually), this reduces captchas a lot.
+You may also consider scanning a smaller area, using less workers or encountering less pokemon for IV.

 ## How many workers do I need?